catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 ===========

 The code below demonstrates how you can use swiftclient to interact with the Swift version 2 compatible API.
+Note that this version uses the same endpoint for both regions, but you tell it which one you want when connecting.

 .. code-block:: python